 Amy: Roark, Roark.
 There's lava in the red line.
 This just came through on the radio.
 The lava had overtaken a subway train in Macarthur park and completely destroyed it.

 Amy: It stopped.
 But there's more under us.
 There's has to be something feeding this.
 We know that the lava broke through here at the tar pits and created this vent, and we know that it broke through at Macarthur park, so that means it is literally traveling underground over a course of at least eight miles.

-Roark: Yesterday, it flowed straight up.
+Roark: Yesterday, you said it would flow straight up.

 Amy: I've never tracked lava under a city before.
 I don't know what it will do with man-made tunnels to travel through.